6 Torsion

 6.0.3 Sign Convention and Representation of Torque

-Just as is typically used for moments, the sign convention that will be used in this text for torques is to assign a positive sign to torques that are counterclockwise and a negative sign for those that are clockwise.
+In this text, counterclockwise torques will be considered positive and clockwise torques will be considered negative.
 However, the direction that a torque appears to be depends on the perspective from which the rotation is being observed.
 In Figure 6.5 below, the applied torque would appear clockwise if viewed from the left end of the bar towards the right and counterclockwise if viewed from the right end of the bar towards the left.
 As long as one is being consistent, it is not usually important which perspective is used.
-However, a typical convention is to look from the free end of the shaft if there is one, towards the fixed end, or from the positive longitudinal axis if one is given, towards the negative.
+However, a typical convention (and the one used in this text) is to look from the free end of the shaft if there is one, towards the fixed end, or from the positive end of the longitudinal towards the negative.

-It can sometimes be difficult to visually determine whether a torque appears clockwise or counterclockwise, so one tool that can be used is the right-hand rule.
-If you use your right hand and curl your fingers in the direction of the rotation represented by the torque arrow, a positive (counterclockwise) torque would be represented if your thumb points in the direction of the positive longitudinal axis (the x-axis in Figure 6.6).
+It can sometimes be difficult to visually determine whether a torque appears clockwise or counterclockwise.
+One helpful tool that can be used is the right-hand rule.
+If you curl the fingers of your right hand in the direction of the rotation represented by the torque arrow, a positive torque would be indicated if your thumb points in the direction of the positive longitudinal axis (the x-axis in Figure 6.6) and vice versa.

-When examining cut sections as will be needed to determine internal torques, establishing the sign of the internal torque requires looking from the direction of the cut edge towards the end of the cut section.
-One tool that can be used in this instance in place of direction visualization is to make the cut necessary to determine the internal torque in a given section and then imagine your right hand as being at the cut edge and curl your fingers in the direction of the torque.
+For bodies that are sectioned to find internal torques, we will consider the direction of the torsional moment from the perspective of looking from the cut edge towards the other end of the cut section.
+A tool that can be used in this instance in place of visualization is to imagine your right hand to be at the cut edge and curling your fingers in the direction of the torque.
 If your thumb points away from the cut edge, the internal torque is positive and vice versa.
 This is illustrated in Figure 6.7.

 Finally, since circular arrows can be difficult to draw in a way that clearly conveys direction, double headed line arrows are frequently used to represent torque.
 Conventions can vary between texts and other sources.
 In this text, the following convention will be used:

-- On a whole body FBD, arrows facing in the direction of the positive longitudinal axis will be considered to indicate positive torques (counterclockwise) and vice versa.
+- On a whole body FBD used to determine external reactions, arrows facing in the direction of the positive longitudinal axis will be considered to indicate positive torques (counterclockwise) and vice versa.
 When applying equilibrium, these signs will be used.

 Example 6.1 demonstrates how to determine internal torques in a multi-section body as well as how to apply the above-described sign conventions.